thegetty/quire-docs/content/resources/workshop.md

 1. Open the `essay.md` file and find an example of a cite shortcode
 2. Navigate to your browser and see how that pop-up citation is rendered online
-3. Scroll down to the bottom of the essay and note the correspinding page-level bibliography
+3. Scroll down to the bottom of the essay and note the corresponding page-level bibliography

 **Go Deeper**

 1. Back in the `references.yaml` file, create a new entry and assign an `id` written in Author Date format (for example: "Evans 1938")
 2. Navigate to the `essay.md` file and choose a place where you want to insert the pop-up citation
 3. Add the citation using the shortcode: `{% cite 'id' %}`, replacing `id` with the one you just created in the `references.yaml`
+4. Stop and restart your preview
 4. Go to your browser and find both the pop-up citation and the addition to the page-level bibliography in the essay.
 You can also navigate to the "Bibliography" and note that the new reference has been added there as well.

 </div>